 Tough Living Conditions in Israel

-Also, increasingly, Holocaust survivors need nursing assistance.
+Increasingly, these Holocaust survivors need financial and nursing assistance.

 While non-profits exist and government assistance is available, Israel’s State Comptroller recently published a report that shows millions of shekels allocated to survivors have not been dispersed.

 As well, they found that survivors have difficulty navigating websites and the government system to take advantage of their rights.

 While we commemorate Holocaust Remembrance Day, let us also focus our hearts on helping those in need today.

 “Of course it’s profoundly important that we remember and memorialize the past.
 But we must also fulfill our moral obligation to the dwindling number of survivors who are living in the most unspeakable poverty,” said Rabbi Eckstein of the International Fellowship of Christians and Jews.